Duebm/linked-blog-starter-md/Math/Methods of Solving ODEs.md

 	- (dy/dt) (M) + (M)(yt^2)
 - M= e^intyt2
 	- In this example it is (yt^2) b/c that is the rest of the equation

 ***

 **Euler's Method

-- Used when not separable nor
+- Used when not separable
+- General form for Euler's exactness test: dy/dx = M(x,y)/ N(x,y)
+-